 Caralluma fimbriata might help with fat loss, although research is too limited to draw any definitive conclusions.

-Caralluma fimbriata’s history in India suggests that it might help with fat loss due to its:
+Caralluma fimbriata’s history in India suggests that it might help with fat and weight loss due to its:

 - Appetite suppression.
 Bioactive ingredients in this herb have been linked to appetite suppression.